Judo: Britain's Colin Oates plays down GB Worlds failure

 Competing in the -66kg category, Oates defeated two-time world champion Rishod Sobirov before beating London 2012 gold medallist Lasha Shavdatuashvili.

-But the 30-year-old, who won his first Grand Slam medal in Moscow in July, was knocked out in the last 16, losing to Azamat Mukanov, the eventual runner-up.
+But the 30-year-old, who was knocked out in the last 16, losing to Azamat Mukanov, the eventual runner-up.

 "There aren't many sports where you can beat an Olympic and world champion and then not even have a chance to fight for a medal," he added.